Mikuláš Medek: Imaginative painting (1949–1951)

 At this stage, the motif in the painting creates an imaginative space, the illusiveness of which is betrayed by its direct connection to the objects that escape from or conquer it against the backdrop of a cracked wall, torn and burning paper, or the sky.
 The veristic rendering by means of illusionistic painting enhances the realism of the poetic vision.
 The simultaneity of visions and the hallucinatory penetration of the object by the object constitute the essence of the poetic phantasmagoria of the Feast cycle.

 Medek's painting The Noise of Silence is precisely dated and coincides with the day of Milada Horáková's execution on 27 June 1950.
 The painting can be interpreted as a scene of imminent horror - three rods with eyes - three gallows (Jan Buchal, Záviš Kalandra, Oldřich Pecl), the fourth gallows - a rod stuck in a mouth cut open with a razor against the background of a woman's torso (Milada Horáková).
 All the symbols of the executed ascend to the heavens, piles of ashes smouldering on the ledge (the bodies of the executed were burnt), a locust hatches from the torso as a Dalí-like symbol of gluttony and destruction.

-Absolute feelings of doom and existential distress are demonstrated in the paintings Prolapsed Mother (1949) and Spring ´51, or in the almost realistic painting of a skinned rabbit based on Emily's photograph (1951).
-Medek came to the realisation that surrealism did not have the means to adequately describe the listless, distressing, absurd and indifferent to all questions of the subject reality in which man found himself (in: survey on surrealism, January 1951).
+Absolute feelings of doom and existential distress are demonstrated in the paintings Prolapsed Mother (1949) and Spring ´51, or the almost realistic painting of a skinned rabbit based on Emily's photograph (1951).
+Medek realised that surrealism did not have the means to adequately describe the listless, distressing, absurd and indifferent to all questions of the subject reality in which man found himself (in: survey on surrealism, January 1951).
 This whole period of Medek's painting is closed by the picture A Miller's Passion (1951), in which some surrealist props are left in a window niche next to a scratched wall.